Instrumental Africans: AFC Fellowship

 The AFC Fellowship is both a leadership development programme and a place for dialogue and exchange between leaders of the rising generation across the global South and North.
 The focus is our shared climate challenge and other key global issues.
 It will strengthen the capacity of a cohort of dynamic emerging leaders who, as they progress in their careers, will build bridges between the global North and South and find new ways to address the climate crisis.

 The AFC Fellowship is a collaboration between Common Purpose and Africa Finance Corporation (AFC).
-The AFC Fellowship builds on the success of the pilot programme which ran in 2023 with 50 participants from around the world.
+This is the fourth year of the AFC fellowship, and builds on the success of the previous three years.
+To date over 120 Fellows from around the world have taken part in the Fellowship.

-of participants would recommend the programme to another person
+of participants would recommend the Fellowship to another person

 92%